 This Bhimsen temple is extraordinarily large in length unlike any other temple in Bhaktapur.
 Plus, there are 7 pinnacles crowning in the tiny and pretended tier of the temple.

-The windows, doors, and the struts as alike are filled with beautiful carvings.
+The windows, doors, and struts alike are filled with beautiful carvings.
 For instance, the temple is not only blessed with the Bhimsen but also with the statue of Draupati.
 Here, Draupati is one of the main characters of Mahabharata, who was also the wife of Panch Pandava.

-Bhimsen is a god with a red face, angry eyes, and a thick dark mustache.
+Bhimsen is a god with a red face, angry eyes, and a thick dark moustache.
 He is worshipped as the god of trade and commerce.
 Perhaps, because of that, every household has had its portrait, especially in the shops.
 They believe that the praying of Lord Bhimsen would bring good fortune and success in business.

 Usually, the local people come and worship in the temple but the traders often come on Saturday to do worship.
 It seems Saturday is one special day to worship Bhimsen.
-Besides that, the bhimsen is worshipped especially on Holi Purnima and Yomari purnima.
+Besides that, the bhimsen is worshipped especially on Holi Purnima and Yomari Purnima.

-With the temple, a conduit is attached, right in its back.
+With the temple, a conduit is attached, right to its back.
 That is a conduit but for some unknown reason, it is also called a pond.
 That’s why that conduit along with the assumed pond is called Bhimsen pokhari.

 Meanwhile, some shreds of evidence show up as the conduit made in the lichhavi period.
 The northern, as well as the southern steps, still have some sort of carving evidence.
-That mentioned the name of some, the then rulers of Bhaktapur like Raya Malla, Ram Malla, Rana Malla, and Bhim Malla.
+That mentioned the name of some, of the then rulers of Bhaktapur like Raya Malla, Ram Malla, Rana Malla, and Bhim Malla.
 It was placed during its renovation.

 With that, different classic statues like the statue of Narayan with four hands, Chandra, Surya, Ganesh, and some others are also established over there.
 Similarly, as the attraction, the conduit itself beholds the antique beauty.